grafana/mimir/operations/mimir-mixin/docs/playbooks.md

   - `timeout`
     - Scale up the memcached replicas
   - `server-error`
-    - Check both Cortex and memcached logs to find more details
+    - Check both Mimir and memcached logs to find more details
   - `network-error`
-    - Check Cortex logs to find more details
+    - Check Mimir logs to find more details
   - `malformed-key`
     - The key is too long or contains invalid characters
-    - Check Cortex logs to find the offending key
+    - Check Mimir logs to find the offending key
     - Fixing this will require changes to the application code
   - `other`
-    - Check both Cortex and memcached logs to find more details
+    - Check both Mimir and memcached logs to find more details

 ### CortexProvisioningTooManyActiveSeries